DrDoom-999/HelpfulMethods-repo/README.md

 Hello World!

-This project should help others by offering lots of useful stuff, e.g. methods like "toStringArray()" (instead of splitting a string into chars, sometimes you wanna have an array of strings) or "searchInString()" (searching for a specific char in a string).
+The idea of this project is to write useful methods / classes to make programming easier.
+For example, there is a method called "searchInString", where you can search for a specific char in a string.

-Moreover, there are other methods that should help you solve daily problems while programming.
+Moreover, there are other methods that should help you solve problems while programming.
-New methods will be added in the future (if I have the time to do that ;-)).
+New methods will be added in the future.

+Some information to notice before using the code:

+1. I am not a professional software engineer, so there will be some parts of my code that professionals will maybe consider "unprofessional" or where they think: "this is not how we do it".
+   I am thankful for any advice that you give me!

+2. I am pretty new to Git / GitHub, so please don't expect to much expertise from me :-).

+3. I am busy at the moment, so I will not always be online or see new pull requests.

+4. If you have any good ideas for methods that are helpful during dialy coding or for special problems, you can contribute to this project! (just have to figure out, how i can add your code in GitHub ;-))